 Reducing greenhouse gas (GHG) emissions can seem daunting, but there are time-tested and cost-effective strategies designed to help address this challenge.

 There are innumerable ways to reduce or avoid emissions in your operations or supply chain and Project Gigaton is designed so that every supplier can participate, no matter what type of product you sell.
 The first step is setting a goal and you can do this via one of two ways:

-- For suppliers just getting started on their emissions reduction journey, setting a target in one or more of six key areas – Energy, Waste, Packaging, Agriculture, Forests, or Product Use – might be the right place to start.
+- For suppliers just getting started on their emissions reduction journey, setting a target in one or more of five key areas – Energy, Waste, Packaging, Nature, or Product Use – might be the right place to start.
 Each of these pillars was chosen because of the meaningful and practical opportunities to prevent greenhouse gas emissions across many different supplier industries and products.

 - For companies that have worked on sustainability for some time, or for those ready to progress towards a broad emissions reduction strategy, consider settings an emissions reduction target that captures your work across many areas.